lp-code/levelup-terraform/docs/state.md

 > **Note**
 >
-> Make sure the state files are versioned so you can detraumatised it.
+> Make sure the state files are versioned so you can detraumatised them.

 ## What